scientist-softserv/webstore-component-library/README.md

 npm run watch-lib # use when you want to build the library for local use; it will watch for changes. it may take up to 30 seconds to reflect a change though
 ```

+## Cutting a New Release
+A git tag should exist for every release.
+We use `release-it` to automate the coordination of package.json and git tag.

+If you are on version `0.1.0` and want to go to `0.1.1` you would run:

+  npm run release -- minor

 ## Authors and acknowledgment
 Alisha Evans